squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 1. __Word boundaries__: some themes[^2] for static site generators generate search previews by expanding the text left and right next to an occurrence, stopping at a whitespace character when enough words have been consumed.
 A preview might look like this:

     ```
-    … channels, e.g. or which can be configured via mkdocs.yml.
+    … channels, e.g. or which can be configured via mkdocs.yml …
     ```

     While this may work for languages that use whitespace as a separator between words, it breaks down for languages like Japanese or Chinese[^3], as they have non-whitespace word boundaries and use dedicated segmenters to split strings into tokens.

   [^2]: At the time of writing, [Just the Docs][17] and [Docusaurus][18] use this method for generating search previews.
-Note that the latter by default uses Algolia, which is a fully managed server-based solution.
+Note that the latter also integrates with Algolia, which is a fully managed server-based solution.

-  [^3]: In fact, China and Japan are both within the top 5 countries of origin of users of Material for MkDocs.
+  [^3]: China and Japan are both within the top 5 countries of origin of users of Material for MkDocs.

   [15]: https://github.com/squidfunk/mkdocs-material/blob/master/src/assets/javascripts/templates/search/index.tsx#L90
   [16]: search-better-faster-smaller/search-preview.png